saiscn/QO2Mol/README.md

 Make sure current work directory is under the repository root
 >pwd

 Then run the data processing script.
-This should take a relatively long time (depending on Machine hardware specifications).
 > sh process_data.sh

 Take a cup of coffee☕️.
 This could take tens of minutes.